Strykus/CustCross/README.md

 *Base Was Used from **S2.CrosshairCar** mod by **S2ymi#6601***

-4 Layers of Separatly Customizeble 27 crosshairs
+4 Layers of Separately Customizable 27 crosshairs